 “During pregnancy, trauma to the abdomen can result in a condition called placental abruption, which can have deadly consequences,” says Pham.
 “The placenta itself is attached to the wall of the uterus.
 During episodes of trauma, the placenta can become detached from the wall of the uterus and lead to preterm labor, preterm birth, contractions, vaginal bleeding, and even ultimately fetal death due to blood loss.”

-Pham adds that placental abruption can happen with really any kind of belly trauma, and pools just pose more of a risk than other areas because they’re slippery.
-That’s why preventing slip-and-fall accidents is important, and she recommends wearing water shoes around the pool for just this purpose.
+Pham adds that placental abruption can happen with really any kind of belly trauma, and pools pose more of a risk than other areas because they’re slippery.

-However, as long as pregnant pool-goers are careful, the benefits of swimming while pregnant can far outweigh the risks.
-For many moms, it’s a comfortable way to get in some cardio without adding stress to your joints.
+As long as pregnant pool-goers are careful, there can be wonderful benefits to swimming while pregnant.
+For many, it’s a comfortable way to get in some cardio without adding stress to your joints.

 “Swimming can help to decrease swelling in the legs by increasing circulation in the lower extremities during exercise,” says Pham.
-“It can help reduce back pain, sciatic nerve pain, and decrease pelvic pressure during exercise, as the pressure on these areas tend to be alleviated while you are in the water.
-Swimming overall is an excellent form of exercise to maintain fitness levels during pregnancy without further straining your joints and musculature, with the added benefit of pressure relief on specific areas of the body that tend to get strained during pregnancy.”
+“It can help reduce back pain, sciatic nerve pain, and decrease pelvic pressure during exercise, as the pressure on these areas tend to be alleviated while you are in the water.”
+Pham also points out that swimming has “the added benefit of pressure relief on specific areas of the body that tend to get strained during pregnancy.”

 Tiffany Pham, D.O., OB-GYN at Partners in OB-GYN Care at Texas Children’s Pavilion for Women